• Skip to main content

 • 1 tablespoon baking powder

-• ½ cup buttermilk cold + more for brushing
+• ½ cup buttermilk cold, plus more for brushing over topping

 Instructions

-• Preheat the oven to 350 degrees.
-Grease a baking pan and set aside.
+• Preheat the oven to 350℉.
+Grease a 9-inch square baking pan with butter or non-stick cooking spray.
+Set aside.

-• In a bowl combine the berries with sugar, lemon juice, vanilla extract, and cinnamon.
-Add the cornstarch and stir to incorporate.
+• To a large mixing bowl, add the berries, sugar, lemon juice, vanilla extract, and cinnamon.
+Stir to combine, then add cornstarch and stir again.
 Set aside.

 Nutrition